xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 Term to define a database used to store & organise the hardware items & the software assets of a company or someone.

 ITIL - *Information Technology Infrastructure Library*
-Set of relevant IT practices that describe processes, procedures or tasks for IT related stuff like system administration or itsm management.
+Set of relevant IT practices describing processes, procedures or actions for IT related operations like system administration or itsm management.

 ### presentation